French language: Modern French

 Near the beginning of the 19th century, the French government began to pursue policies with the end goal of eradicating the many minorities and regional languages (patois) spoken in France.
 This began in 1794 with Henri Grégoire's "Report on the necessity and means to annihilate the patois and to universalize the use of the French language".
 When public education was made compulsory, only French was taught and the use of any other (patois) language was punished.
 The goals of the public school system were made especially clear to the French-speaking teachers sent to teach students in regions such as Occitania and Brittany.
 Instructions given by a French official to teachers in the department of Finistère, in western Brittany, included the following: "And remember, Gents: you were given your position in order to kill the Breton language".
 The prefect of Basses-Pyrénées in the French Basque Country wrote in 1846: "Our schools in the Basque Country are particularly meant to replace the Basque language with French..."
 Students were taught that their ancestral languages were inferior and they should be ashamed of them; this process was known in the Occitan-speaking region as Vergonha.

+French in the 21st Century

+In the 21st century, the French language has undergone significant transformations in both linguistic and sociopolitical contexts.
+Linguistically, French is increasingly shaped by regional variations, particularly those emerging from sub-Saharan Africa.
+Youth sociolects and vernacular influences, such as Camfranglais in Cameroon and Nouchi in Côte d’Ivoire, have given rise to hybrid linguistic forms that not only dominate local informal communication but are also gaining traction in Francophone popular culture, music, and social media across the broader Francosphere.
+While there is significant variation in spoken French, written French stays largely consistent.
+While French is a significant language on the internet ranking fourth, only approximately 65.5% of Francophones have access to the internet.
+In the 21st century, French remains a major language for business, diplomacy, and culture though its use, geography, and sociopolitical context continues to shift with declines in some areas (including academia) and growth in others.